 We elaborated on the relationship between research variables and pointed to the novelty of the present study (p.

-We clarified the difference between the distracting task and the pricing task in the method (p.
+We clarified the difference between the distracting task and the pricing task in the method section (p.

 We elaborated on the difference between the distracting task and the pricing task (p.

-We addressed the issue concerning the use of paper-and-pencil method (p.
+We addressed the issue concerning our use of a paper-and-pencil method of data collection (p.

-We elaborated on the tasks order in the method (p.
+We elaborated on the rationale behind the order of the tasks in the method section (p.

 We added information regarding the PVT-B task (p.

-We added the corrected memory scores in the results (p.
+We added the corrected memory scores in the results section (p.

-We added scattered plots of memory performance as a function of PVT scores (p.
+We added scatter plots to visually depict memory performance as a function of PVT scores (p.

 We described the influences of sleep on cognitive performance in the introduction (p.

-We omitted the sentence that has been repeated twice (p.
+We omitted the repeated sentence (p.

-We believe that we have addressed all the issues raised by reviewer 1 and hope that you will find the article acceptable for publication in the journal of Brain Sciences.
+We believe that we have sufficiently addressed all of the comments raised by Reviewer #1 and hope that you will find the article acceptable for publication in the journal of Brain Sciences.

-We thank you again and look forward to hearing from you,
+We thank you again and look forward to hearing from you.

+Sincerely,

 Efrat Barel and Orna Tzischinsky